mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 Reducing US reliance also means looking beyond storage and office tools to everyday browsing habits.
 Here are privacy‑respecting search alternatives with strong EU ties.

-- [**Ecosia**](https://www.ecosia.org) is a Berlin‑based nonprofit search engine that uses Bing backend but plants trees with ad revenue, stores minimal data, and complies with strict German/EU privacy laws.
-I used it for a while and liked the idea, but I found the search results not as good as other engines unfortunately.
+- [**Ecosia**](https://www.ecosia.org) is a Berlin‑based nonprofit search engine that uses Bing's backend but plants trees with ad revenue, stores minimal data, and complies with strict German/EU privacy laws.
+I used it for a while and liked the idea, but unfortunately I found the search results not as good as other engines.
 Especially given its environmental focus, I promised myself to keep giving it another try every now and then.

 - [**Qwant**](https://www.qwant.com) is a French privacy‑focused search engine that doesn't track users or sell data, using its own index plus Bing fallback, with dedicated EU servers and kids' search.
-I had mixed results with it, so maybe it is a problem with Bing itself that I am having.
-But it is worth a try, it is a nice option to have.
+I had mixed results with it, so maybe the problem is with Bing itself.
+Still worth a try; it is a nice option to have.

 - [**Kagi**](https://kagi.com) is a paid, ad‑free search engine that prioritises quality results and user privacy.
 No tracking or data sales, with features like custom filters on the results (no Pinterest or Qwora, yay!) and Privacy Pass for anonymous authentication.
 While US‑based, it has a strong privacy ethos, and as a paying user I am having a great experience so far.